 You talked a little bit about the simulated environment, and how do you think that helps the software meet its goals of trying to create an effective troubleshooting environment?

 Well, the simulations have so many faults in them.
 We have so many possibilities for you to go in.
-Once you’ve been kind of playing with it or solving faults for a while, the situations, the problems, they become easy to recognize.
+Once you’ve been kind of playing with it or solving faults for a while, the situations, the source of a problem, they become easy to recognize.
 And, because you’re using your screwdrivers and all kinds of tools in the simulated environment, when you get to the actual, physical equipment in front of you, you have confidence and a set of skills that you’re going in with.
 The software helps you get there a lot faster.

 Any last thoughts?
 Any last words?